Burgher people: History

 The Portuguese arrived in 1505 in what Europeans then called Ceylon.
 Since there were no women in the Portuguese navy, the Portuguese sailors married local Sinhalese and Tamil women.
 This practice was encouraged by the Portuguese.

 The Dutch first made contact and signed a trade agreement with the Kingdom of Kandy in 1602.
-From 1640 on the Dutch East India Company (VOC) ('Vereenigde Oost-Indische Compagnie' or United East India Company) had a governor installed and conquered more and more forts from the Portuguese, until, in 1658, the last Portuguese were expelled.
+From 1640, the Dutch East India Company (VOC) ('Vereenigde Oost-Indische Compagnie' or United East India Company) had a governor installed and conquered more and more forts from the Portuguese, until, in 1658, the last Portuguese were expelled.
 However, they permitted a few stateless persons of Portuguese-Jewish (Marrano) descent, and of mixed Portuguese-Sinhalese ancestry to stay.
 Many people having a Portuguese name were a result of forced conversions of local/native people to work for the Portuguese.
 As a result, Burghers with Portuguese names are most likely to be of Sinhalese ancestry, with a very small portion being Portuguese or mixed Portuguese-Sinhalese ancestry.
 Those of a Portuguese-Jewish background can be traced in various forms or surmised from their surname.
 Most Burghers of Eurasian descent with Portuguese surnames are of Sinhalese and Dutch, British, German and/or other European descent.

 During the Dutch period, all Dutch colonial operations were overseen by the VOC.
 Virtually all Burghers from this period were employees of the VOC.
-The VOC employed not only Dutch nationals but also enlisted men from the Southern Netherlands, the German states, Denmark and Austria.
+The VOC employed not only Dutch nationals but also enlisted men from the Southern Netherlands, the German states and Denmark.
 It is therefore not unusual to find ancestors from these countries in many Dutch Burgher family trees.

 The term 'Burgher' comes from the Dutch word burger, meaning "citizen" or "town dweller", and is cognate with the French "bourgeois" and the English word "burgess".
 At this time in Europe, there had emerged a middle class, consisting of people who were neither aristocrats nor serfs.
 These were the traders and businessmen, who lived in towns and were considered free citizens.
 In Europe, they were called burghers, and they were encouraged to migrate to the colonies to expand business horizons.